 Greensboro was established in 1808 and was named after General Nathanael Greene.
 By 1821, the city had a population of 369 people.
 Substantial growth was on the horizon, though, as the city was picked by the state government to be a stop for a railroad line.
 With this rail traffic and expanded market access, the city’s population surged.
 Greensboro during this time secured its spot as a center for transportation in the Piedmont region.

-Greensboro has a long history with the textile industry, and still remains a center for this industry to this day.
+Greensboro has a long history with the textile industry, and remains a center for this industry to this day.
 It is home to many brands including Galey & Lord and VF Corporation, which is the company behind popular brand names including Nautica and the North Face.
-It was through the cotton trade and merchandising that Greensboro generated much wealth during its early history, resulting in the construction of villas, plantation houses and estates.
+It was through the cotton trade and merchandising that Greensboro generated much wealth during its early history, resulting in the construction of villas, plantation houses, and estates.

 Following the Civil War, textile mills were restored and continued to expand.
 As the center of the textile industry in the southern United States, the city continued to build wealth and with it, develop buildings including courthouses and churches.
 This expansion continued into the 20th century, and more companies made their way over to Greensboro.
 This includes Carolina Steel Corporation and Vicks Chemical Co.
 More people continued to move to Greensboro, even during the Great Depression, primarily because of its education, parks and employment opportunities.
 The city did, however, face dark times during the Civil Rights Movement, like many other southern cities.
 This included the Greensboro Massacre.

 Today, Greensboro continues to be a thriving city.
-Investments have been made to revitalize the downtown area, while the Southside neighborhood has been redeveloped into an award-winning neighborhood.
-There are many nightclubs, restaurants, retail shops, parks and attractions, as well as multiple institutes of higher learning that provide educational opportunities for residents.
+Investments have been made to revitalize the downtown area, while the Southside neighborhood has been redeveloped into an award-winning community.
+There are many nightclubs, restaurants, retail shops, parks, and attractions, as well as multiple institutes of higher learning that provide educational opportunities for residents.